ru-461/flutter-counter-clone/README.md

 # Flutter Counter Clone

 This is not Flutter project.
-This was built in Reac Native.
+This was built in React Native.
 This is a clone of the Flutter demo app created using [React Native Paper](https://reactnativepaper.com/).

 ## Getting started